swimlane/pyattck/docs/index.md

 ### Developing and Testing

-You can add features or bugs or run the code in a development environement.
+You can add features or bugs or run the code in a development environment.

 1. To get a development and testing environment up and running, use this [Dockerfile](https://github.com/swimlane/pyattck/blob/master/Dockerfile).